TL;DR

 ITFM offers comprehensive visibility into IT costs so enterprises can take targeted actions to optimize budgets and reduce waste.
 IT financial management tools help enterprise businesses reduce spending on IT by:

-Identifying and Eliminating Waste
+Identifying & Eliminating Waste

 ITFM provides granular data on where money is spent, such as which applications, vendors, and resources cost the most.
 Enterprises can use this data to pinpoint redundant systems, obsolete tools, and other areas of waste.
 Eliminating these unnecessary expenses provides immediate cost savings.